How to buy shares in Airbnb (ABNB)

 How to buy shares in Airbnb when it goes public

-Once Airbnb goes public, you'll need a brokerage account with access to the US market to invest.
+You'll need a brokerage account with access to the US market to invest.
 Consider opening a brokerage account today so you're ready as soon as the stock hits the market.

 - Compare share trading platforms.
 If you're a beginner, look for a platform with low commissions, expert ratings and investment tools to track your portfolio.
 Narrow down top brands with our comparison table.